Casimir energy through transfer operators for sine-Gordon backgrounds: Conclusions

 \section{Conclusions}

-In this work, a quantum scalar field between two parallel two-dimensional plates in a curved background at zero temperature is presented.
+In this work, a quantum scalar field between two parallel two-dimensional plates in a sine-Gordon background at zero temperature is presented.
 The main result is the generalization of the \textit{TGTG}-formula for weak and transparent gravitational backgrounds in which the frequencies of the particles created by the gravitational background are much smaller than the Planck frequency, and the fields could be asymptotically interpreted as particles.
 The quantum vacuum interaction energy has been calculated using this formula, which only depends on the reflection coefficients associated to the scattering problem.
-They involve a dependence on the analogous of the plane waves in flat spacetimes but for the specific curved background potential chosen.
+They involve a dependence on the analogous of the plane waves in flat spacetimes but for the specific background potential chosen.
 The Casimir energy thus depends on the parameters describing the potentials and on the distance from the plates to the center of the kink.
 For obtaining the energy, it has been necessary to compute the Green's functions from the scattering data.
 The transfer matrix has been determined with complete generality too, in terms of the Green's function.
-Although the \textit{TGTG}-formula has the advantage that it depends only on the scattering data of one of the plates and it is not necessary to solve the scattering problem of the whole system, the well-known DHN formula has also been derived.
+Although the \textit{TGTG}-formula has the advantage that it depends only on the scattering data of one of the plates, and it is not necessary to solve the scattering problem of the whole system, the well-known DHN formula has also been derived for completeness.
+The virtue of the \textit{TGTG}-formula obtained here is that it can be easily generalized to other type of configurations, either for another background and for other potentials that could properly mimic the plates.